andrewbutterfield/RTEMS-SMP-Formal/formal/promela/ISSUES.md

 ...
 ```

-We have (in tr-sem-mgr-model and tr-barrier-mgr-model)
+We have (used by sem-mgr and barrier-mgr)

 ```
 rtems_id CreateSema( char * name);